 How Have Estimates Been Moving Since Then?

-It turns out, fresh estimates have trended downward during the past month.
-The consensus estimate has shifted -6.61% due to these changes.
+It turns out, fresh estimates have trended upward during the past month.
+The consensus estimate has shifted 20.65% due to these changes.

-At this time, Booking Holdings has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Booking Holdings has a nice Growth Score of B, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
 Notably, Booking Holdings has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.